Elephant stables

 Ranganatittu bird sanctuary

-PIN for later reference
+PIN for later reference – Top Tourist Places in Karnataka

 PIN for later reference - Karnataka, a complete travel guide

-This article may contain affiliate links.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

 About Karnataka

-Quick fact sheet of Karnataka
+Quick Fact Sheet of Karnataka

-• Official language: Kannada.
+• Official Language: Kannada.

-• Capital city: Bengaluru / Bangalore.
+• Capital City: Bengaluru / Bangalore.

-• Kannada Rajyotsava (state holiday): 1 November.
+• Kannada Rajyotsava (State Holiday): 1 November.

-• Best time to visit: October to March.
+• Best Time to Visit: October to March.

-• Days required: Two to three weeks.
+• Days Required: Two to three weeks.

-• State animal: Indian elephant.
+• State Animal: Indian elephant.

-• State bird: Indian roller.
+• State Bird: Indian roller.

-• State flower: Lotus.
+• State Flower: Lotus.

-• State tree: Sandalwood.
+• State Tree: Sandalwood.

 Elephant at Nagarhole National Park

-Best time to visit Karnataka
+Best Time to Visit Karnataka

-Karnataka experiences all four seasons:
+Karnataka experiences the full spectrum of seasons:

 Bandaje Arbi Falls trek via Ballalarayana Durga Fort

-Number of days required to travel around Karnataka
+Number of Days Required to Travel Around Karnataka

 Transportation in Karnataka